duxnp/portfolio/content/_index.md

 ### Troubleshooter

-I have very effective troubleshooting skills.
+I have comprehensive and stealth-like skills in determining root cause.

 {{< /columns >}}